Why is domestic violence on the rise in Kenya?

 I think poor communication and women empowerment are the main causes of domestic violence in our society today.
 These two have hurt men’s ego, making them feel inferior.
 As a result, men are fighting to regain their position in the society.
 In as much as I am for girl child empowerment, I also feel we have forgotten the boy child.
 So who will marry these girls?
 Effective communication should also be adopted at the family level to avoid misunderstandings.

 Traditionally, parents used to take a lot of time with their children and they would advise them on the kind of people to marry.
 Today’s parents are busy chasing life and don’t have time with their children, meaning they miss a chance to instil values in them.
 On the same note, currently, people don’t date; they marry a few months after their first meeting.
-This does not give them opportunity to know each other well and hence turn against each other in frustration when a misunderstanding arises.
+This does not give them the opportunity to know each other well and hence turn against each other in frustration when a misunderstanding arises.

 Pressure to keep up with the Joneses brings tension in the marriage.
 There are some spouses who like comparing their partners with others and rarely do they appreciate their partners even when they have done something great.
 This can be demoralising and may cause fights in a family.
-On the same , the high cost of living is affecting many families and spouses end up quarrelling due to the financial strain.
+On the same breath, the high cost of living is affecting many families and spouses end up quarrelling due to the financial strain.

 The fear of God is no longer there among people.
 Today’s generation has neglected religious teachings hence eroding their morals.
 That’s why most young people are currently seeking solace in drugs and alcohol abuse and in response you find them fighting and they end up killing each other.
 For our families to be safe, we have to go back to God.